 Choosing a Postmark Plan and Signing Up for an Account

-Head over to Postmark’s Pricing page to look over the available options.
+Head to Postmark’s Pricing page to look over the available options.
 You can use the cost calculator to estimate your total monthly charges if you want to purchase a paid plan.

 Otherwise, click on the Start Free Trial button at the bottom of the page to sign up for a developer plan.